-- Instructing solicitors or other lawyers involved in your case; - A pupil or mini pupil or Fox Scholar, under my training: - Spondees/mentees, interns or other work experience students working in chambers; - Opposing counsel, for the purposes of resolving the case; - Court Officials, including the Judiciary; - Opposing lay clients - My chambers' management and staff who provide administrative services for my practice; - Expert witnesses and other witnesses; - My regulator or legal advisors in the event of a dispute, complaint or other legal matter: - Head of Chambers or complaints committee within my chambers, in the event of a complaint; - Law enforcement officials, government authorities, or other third parties, to meet any legal obligations; - Legal directories, for the purpose of professional development;
+- Instructing solicitors or other lawyers involved in your case; - Opposing counsel, for the purposes of resolving or conducting the case; - Court Officials, including the Judiciary; - Opposing lay clients; - Expert witnesses and other witnesses; - A pupil or mini pupil, intern or others on work experience under my training/supervision; - My chambers' management and staff who provide administrative, clerking or marketing services for my practice; - Regulators, arbitrators or legal advisors in the event of a dispute, complaint or other legal matter;

-- Any relevant panel or tendering committee, for the purpose of professional development; - Accountants and banking officials, including HMRC; - Regulators or arbitrators, where complaints or disputes arise; - Professional directories: - Any other party where I ask you for consent, and you consent, to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order
+- Head of Chambers or complaints committee within my chambers, in the event of a complaint; - Law enforcement officials, government authorities, or other third parties, to meet any legal obligations; - Legal directories, for the purpose of professional development; - Any relevant panel or tendering committee, for the purpose of professional development; - Accountants and banking officials; - Other members of Chambers/staff for the purposes of recruitment selection and decision-making. - Any other party where I ask you for consent, and you consent, to the sharing. - I may also be required to disclose your information to the Police or Intelligence services where required by law or pursuant to a court order.